-The U.S. and Japanese Coast Guards will work more closely together in the Indo-Pacific, thanks to the recent expansion of cooperative agreements and the creation of a new joint operation.
+The U.S. and Japanese Coast Guards are set to work more closely together in the Indo-Pacific under a recent expansion of cooperative agreements and the creation of a new joint operation.

-USCG Pacific Area Commander Vice Adm.
+At a mid-May ceremony in Tokyo, USCG Pacific Area Commander Vice Adm.
 Michael McAllister, and Vice Adm.
-Yoshio Seguchi, the Japan Coast Guard vice commandant for operations, were present for the document signing at a May ceremony in Tokyo.
+Yoshio Seguchi, the Japan Coast Guard vice commandant for operations, were present for the document signing.

 “We rely on our partners, allies, and like-minded nations to achieve our shared missions,” McAllister said.
 “I am looking forward to many more decades of partnership and collaborative operations in the Indo-Pacific.”